kristenklimisch/kklimisch_hw4/README.md

 statement that it's good practice to override the toString() methods for each class, I decided to instead implement a toString() method for each class and then repeatedly call that method as I was printing the collections in the Registration System.
-This took up the rest of my available time, so I was not able to work on the extra credit problem (and is also the reason for any vestigial get() methods in my classes).
+This took up the rest of my available time, so I was not able to work on the extra credit problem.

 **How much time did you spend on the assignment?**
 I spent approximately 25 hours working on this assignment.
-I don't know if I'm just slower than my classmates, but that doesn't seem to be the case based on the conversations I've had.

 **Any feedback on the assignment?**
 As with the HW 2, Password Vault, this assignment was an excellent learning experience.
 I learned a lot about how classes fit together and interact with each other, and it was a great exercise to think about which responsibilities should be handled by the Faculty, Student, Course, and Section classes vs. by the Registration System class.
+This assignment also really helped me to have a better understanding of inheritance.
 Also as with HW 2, the scope of this assignment felt substantial to me, and this was a really significant time commitment.
 The FAQ page for the Graduate Certificate in Computer Science Fundamentals states, "The Certificate program meets 2x/week, with 8-10 hours of work outside of class per week."
-Clearly, with me spending 20 hours outside of class on 1 assignment for 1 class, my time commitment to this program is greatly exceeding 8-10 hours.
+Clearly, with me spending 25 hours outside of class on 1 assignment for 1 class, my time commitment to this program is greatly exceeding 8-10 hours.
 I'm committed to and really love this program, but I'm finding it almost impossible to balance with my full time job.